hartator/wayback-machine-downloader/README.md

     Download an entire website from the Wayback Machine.

     Optional options:
           -f, --from TIMESTAMP             Only files on or after timestamp supplied (ie. 20060716231334) -t, --to TIMESTAMP               Only files on or before timestamp supplied (ie. 20100916231334) -o, --only ONLY_FILTER           Restrict downloading to urls that match this filter (use // notation for the filter to be treated as a regex)
           -x, --exclude EXCLUDE_FILTER     Skip downloading of urls that match this filter (use // notation for the filter to be treated as a regex)
           -a, --all                        Expand downloading to error files (40x and 50x) and redirections (30x) -l, --list                       Only list file urls in a JSON format with the archived timestamps.
 Won't download anything.
-            --threads NUMBER             Number of threads to use while downloading website (ie. 20) -v, --version                    Display version
+          -c, --concurrency NUMBER         Number of multiple files to download at a time.
+Default is one file at a time. (ie. 20)
+          -v, --version                    Display version

 ## From Timestamp